 The main objective of the innovation survey is to examine the generality of innovation activity by enterprises and to chart the characteristics and measures related to innovation activity.
-The survey collects data on the implementation of new innovations (product, process, marketing and organisation innovations) and the nature of innovation activity.
+The survey collects data on the implementation of new innovations and the nature of innovation activity.

 The survey is EU harmonised, so it is implemented with uniform data contents and methods in all EU countries.
 Statistics on innovation activity are based on Regulations of the European Union, which in part require the collection of the data in question (Decision No 1608/2003/EC of the European Parliament and the Council and the Commission Regulation No 995/2012).

-The data collection starts in September.
-The deadline for the data collection is in the second half of December.
+The data collection starts in August.
+The deadline for the data collection is in September.
 The data collection is carried out every second (odd) year.